Location: Marriott Denver Tech Center, Denver, Colorado USA

-As an Institute participant, you will:
+As an Institute participant, you will be able to:

-- Develop assessment skills that can be applied at your home campus;
+- develop assessment skills that can be applied at your home campus;

-- Address assessment issues specific to your institution;
+- address assessment issues specific to your institution;

-- Increase your confidence in the use of data for improvement of programs and services;
+- increase your confidence in the use of data for improvement of programs and services;

-- Identify other student affairs assessment projects conducted in a variety of institutional types and functional areas that will help you in your own work;
+- identify other student affairs assessment projects conducted in a variety of institutional types and functional areas that will help you in your own work;

-- Meet student affairs professionals from a variety of institutional types who are committed to learning about and conducting assessment; and
+- meet student affairs professionals from a variety of institutional types who are committed to learning about and conducting assessment; and

-- Have the opportunity to consult with an assessment professional regarding specific assessment issues on your campus.
+- have the opportunity to consult with an assessment professional regarding specific assessment issues on your campus.